How to Cancel GEICO Car Insurance

 Cancellation vs. Non-Renewal

 Letting a GEICO policy lapse for non-payment is not the same as requesting a cancellation.
-Request an intentional cancellation directly to avoid negative marks on your insurance record.
+Non-payment lapses create a negative mark on your insurance record and can raise your rates with your next insurer.
+Request an intentional cancellation directly to avoid this.

 insurance2 icon